agude/agude.github.io/_posts/2020-09-21-interviewing_for_data_science_positions_in_2020.md

 In 2017 on-sites were on site!
 In 2020 they are done via video conferencing.
 I thought virtual on-sites would be less draining, but I actually felt even more exhausted after them.
-However,  I still felt I was able to connect well with the interviewers despite no longer having the opportunity to eat lunch with a team member as in normal on-sites.
+However,  I still felt I was able to connect on a personal level with the interviewers, despite not being in the same place.

 #### Whiteboard Coding